StarlyTTV/StarlyTTV/README.md

 I'm planning on creating a bunch of different Mods for Games myself, because there are many ideas that I wanna try out.

 # Links
-These are the Links from me Starly.
+These are the Links from Starly.

 ## Community
 Discord Server: https://discord.gg/UstTa9tPUs <br>